t3-oss/create-t3-app/www/src/pages/en/introduction.md

 ### Bleed Responsibly

-We love our bleeding edge tech.
+We love our bleeding-edge tech.
 The amount of speed and, honestly, fun that comes out of new shit is really cool.
 We think it's important to bleed responsibly, using riskier tech in the less risky parts.
 This means we wouldn't ⛔️ bet on risky new database tech (SQL is great!).
 But we happily ✅ bet on tRPC since it's just functions that are trivial to move off.

-### Typesafety Isn't Optional
+### Type-safety Isn't Optional

-The stated goal of `create-t3-app` is to provide the quickest way to start a new full-stack, **typesafe** web application.
-We take typesafety seriously in these parts as it improves our productivity and helps us ship fewer bugs.
-Any decision that compromises the typesafe nature of `create-t3-app` is a decision that should be made in a different project.
+The stated goal of `create-t3-app` is to provide the quickest way to start a new full-stack, **type-safe** web application.
+We take type-safety seriously in these parts as it improves our productivity and helps us ship fewer bugs.
+Any decision that compromises the type-safe nature of `create-t3-app` is a decision that should be made in a different project.